 In the midst of the ceremony a group of people burst in through the building gates.
 They began hurling accusations and abuses at the wife who stood by the body, head bowed in grief.
 Her silence seemed to incense them further.
 They called her names, blamed her for killing a nice man/ their son/brother/brother-in-law/uncle/friend.
 She did not look up nor did she utter a word.

 Some elders from the building lead his furious family a little distance away and the Pandit was requested to pause the final rites for a while.

 The scene was too much to bear and after paying our respects my husband and I made our way home.
 As we slid the key to unlock our door, we couldn’t help but glance at the door next to ours.

 Still in shock at what we had just witnessed, my Husband and I sat across each other, cups of Tea warming our hands and heart.
 We talked about the nights we had heard her sobbing for hours, almost always followed by the crash of cutlery or furniture being hurled .
 We still winced at the memory of harsh words and abusive accusations being thrown with such force that it used to make us cringe.
 We remembered the nights we were roused from our sleep, by cries of pain and regrets being screamed at from next door.

 Who was right, and who wasn’t, no one would ever know.
 The answer of that question had died away with the death of the husband.

-I just mused how strange it was that how death covered people with a cloak of respect?
+I mused how strange it was how death covered people with a cloak of respect?
 A person who passes away may not have earned it in their lifetime, or even got it when they were alive but death magically bestows them with respect or at least a respectable image.